Petzval (crater)

 Petzval is a lunar impact crater that lies in the southern latitudes of the Moon's far side.
 This crater is located to the south of the larger Lippmann and to the north of Doerfel.
 It was namer after the Hungarian-German inventor Joseph Petzval.

+On the lunar geologic timescale, Petzval dates to the Nectarian period.
 This is a moderately worn crater formation with features that have become rounded and less well defined due to impact erosion.
 There are only a few small craterlets along parts of the rim and inner wall.
 Some faded terrace structures appear along parts of the inner wall to the east and south.
 Within the interior are small craters in the southwest and northeast sections of the floor.
 Near the midpoint is a worn central peak.

 Petzval lies to the southwest of the Mendel-Rydberg Basin, a 630 km wide impact basin of Nectarian age, and it is on the southeast margin of the Pre-Nectarian South Pole-Aitken Basin.